Environmental Stewardship: Full Course

 The Global Water Cycle

-Composed of 18 topics, the Global Water Cycle lesson covers a wide range of topics such as, surface water and watersheds, groundwater reservoirs, sources of household water, private wells, well maintenance, natural contamination, methane migration, water sampling, water testing and baselines, water quality, and trends in water consumption.
+The Global Water Cycle lesson covers a wide range of topics such as, surface water and watersheds, groundwater reservoirs, sources of household water, private wells, well maintenance, natural contamination, methane migration, water sampling, water testing and baselines, water quality, and trends in water consumption.
 This lesson provides a thorough understanding of the relationship between energy and water within the context of complex environmental issues.

 Water in Oil and Gas